Ghost-xDD/Elrond-Wallet-Clone-/README.md

 # Elrond-Wallet-Clone-

 A clone of the Elrong Blockchain's native wallet.
-Built with React js and Scss
+Built with React Js and Scss.